olliepegram/olliepegram/README.md

 # Howdy 👋

 ### I'm Ollie, from Sydney Australia.
-Currently working with React and creating some fun projects
+Currently working with React/Nextjs and creating some fun projects

 ##### I'm currently working on:
+- Stride Seekers: Find a running club near you or host a club
 - RunRampUp: A running program builder, that's all based on heart rate training
 - My personal portfolio: a site about ME!
 - Learning more everyday